joe-at-startupmedia/pmon3/README.md

 process_config_file: /etc/pmon3/config/process.config.json
 ```

-All configuration changes are effective when the next command is issued - restarting pmond is unnecessary.
+Restarting pmond is usually unnecessary: All configuration changes should take effect when the next command is issued.

 <a name="section_config_envvars"></a>
 ### Environment Variables